AI Car Damage Detection: How it works

 Scratch detection

-As we can see, the bottom detections are accurate, but the top detection is a false positive.
+The bottom detections are accurate, but the top detection is a false positive.
 Here, the model confuses the reflection for a scratch, leading to a wrong result.

 In some cases, the false positives can outnumber the actual scratches, and the model may suggest that the car is severely damaged when it isn't.

-Now, let's look at the same with the segmentation model overlaid on the current image.
+Let's look at the same with the segmentation model overlaid on the current image.

-As you can see, the model successfully localized the actual scratch damage with high precision despite there being a reflection on the car (the green patches highlight the prediction generated using the segmentation model).
+Here, the model successfully localized the actual scratch damage with high precision despite there being a reflection on the car (the green patches highlight the prediction generated using the segmentation model).

 Now, let's combine both models and build an ensemble between them.